gadget-inc/aimd-bucket/README.md

   failureThreshold: 0.1, // Decrease rate if >10% failures
   tokenReturnTimeoutMs: 60000, // Tokens expire after 60 seconds
   windowMs: 60000, // Use 60-second window for rate decisions
-});
+  rateAdjustmentCooldownMs: 2000, // Only allow one rate adjustment every 2 seconds });
 ```